csgoh/processpiper/README.md

 * MacOS

 ## Documentation
-Please refer to [Processpiper Wiki](https://github.com/csgoh/processpiper/wiki) for more information on how to use this RaC library.
+Please refer to [Processpiper Wiki](https://github.com/csgoh/processpiper/wiki) for more information on how to use this library.

 ## Examples
 ### (Method 1) Generate diagram using plain text